 Chris knows his onions!
 He took the time to imbue me with specific design principles, tips, tricks, and resources that truly benefited by craft and practice.
 Above all, Chris is a really nice human being.

-At the end of my program Chris has continued to mentor and support my endeavors (giving feedback on my portfolio, giving great interview tips, providing references for my first internship hire).Zoë Chinonso Ene, Designer @ Microsoft
+At the end of my program Chris has continued to mentor and support my endeavors (giving feedback on my portfolio, giving great interview tips, providing references for my first internship hire).Zoë Chinonso Ene, Designer at Microsoft

 I have worked for and reported to many “good” managers.
 Chris is in an entirely different league.